-- Speeding can be fatal.
+- Know your local laws.
+Federal, state, provincial and local government agencies have enacted laws and regulations pertaining to the safe use and operation of snowmobiles.
+It is your responsibility as a snowmobiler to learn and obey these laws and regulations.
+Respect and observance will result in safer snowmobiling for all.
+Be aware of the liability property damages and insurance laws regarding your equipment. - Speeding can be fatal.
 In many cases, you cannot react or respond quickly enough to the unexpected.
 Always ride at a speed which is suitable to the trail, weather conditions and your own ability.
 Know your local rules.
 Speed limit may be in effect and meant to be observed. - Always keep right hand side of the trail. - Always keep a safe distance from other snowmobiles and bystanders. - Remember, promotional material may show risky maneuvers performed by professional riders under ideal and/or controlled conditions.
 You should never attempt any such risky maneuvers if they are beyond your level of riding ability. - Never ride this vehicle under influence of alcohol or drugs.
 They slow reaction time and impair judgement. - Your snowmobile is not designed to be operated on public streets, roads or highways. - Avoid road traveling.
 If you must do so, and it is permitted, reduce speed.
 The snowmobile is not designed to operate or turn on paving.
 When crossing a road, make a full stop, then look carefully in both directions before crossing at a 90° angle.
 Be wary of parked vehicles. - Snowmobiling at night can be a delightful experience but because of reduced visibility, be extra cautious.
 Avoid unfamiliar terrain and be sure your lights are working.
 Always carry a flashlight and spare light bulbs. - Never remove any original equipment from your snowmobile.
 Each vehicle has many built in safety features.
 Such features include various guards and consoles, plus reflective materials and safety labels. - Nature is wonderful but don't let it distract your attention from driving.
 If you want to truly appreciate winter's scenery, stop your snowmobile on the side of the trail so that you don't become a hazard to others. - Fences represent a very serious threat for both you and your snowmobile.
-Give a wide berth to telephone poles or posts. - Hidden wires unseen from a distance can cause serious accidents. - Always wear an approved safety helmet, eye protection and a face shield.
-This also applies to your passenger. - Be aware of inherent risks associated with riding off trails, such as avalanche and other natural or man made hazards or obstacles. - Tailgating another snowmobile should be avoided.
-If the snowmobile in front of you slows for any reason, its driver and passenger could be harmed through your neglect.
+Give a wide berth to telephone poles or posts. - Hidden wires unseen from a distance can cause serious accidents. - Always wear an approved safety helmet, eye protection and a face shield. - Be aware of inherent risks associated with riding off trails, such as avalanche and other natural or man made hazards or obstacles. - Tailgating another snowmobile should be avoided.
+If the snowmobile in front of you slows for any reason, its operator and passenger could be harmed through your neglect.
 Maintain a safe stopping distance between you and the snowmobile in front of you.
 Depending on the terrain condition, stopping may require a little more space than you think.
 Play it safe.
 Be prepared to use evasive driving. - Venturing out alone with your snowmobile could also be hazardous.
 You could run out of fuel, have an accident, or damage your snowmobile.
 Remember, your snowmobile is capable of traveling further in half an hour than you may be able to walk in a day.
 Use the "buddy system".
 Always ride with a friend or member of your snowmobile club.
 Even then, tell someone where you are going and the approximate time you plan to return.